connectrpc/examples-es/react/yarn3/README.md

 # Eliza

-This project was created from scratch using React and Yarn 3 in Plug'n'Play mode
+This project was created from scratch using React and [Yarn 3](https://yarnpkg.com) in [Plug'n'Play mode](https://yarnpkg.com/features/pnp).

 Other tools used: